 What does 2 cm and 70% effaced mean for labor?

 Reaching 2 cm dilation and 70% effacement indicates that the cervix is beginning to prepare for labor.
 Effacement shows how thin the cervix has become, while dilation measures how open it is.
-This stage often signifies that labor could begin soon, but timing varies for each woman.
+This stage often signifies cervical progress, but it does not confirm that active labor will begin immediately.

 How much longer after being 2 cm and 70% effaced will I go into labor?

 The duration until labor can start after reaching 2 cm dilation and 70% effacement varies widely.
-For some women, it may be just hours, while for others, it could take several days.
+For some women, it may be hours or days, while for others, it may take longer.
 Each woman’s body is different, so individual experiences will differ significantly.

 What symptoms should I expect at 2 cm and 70% effaced?